dflook/terraform-github-actions/terraform-check/README.md

 * `path`

-  Path to the terraform configuration to check
+  Path to the terraform root module to check

   - Type: string
   - Optional